Last Updated on January 3, 2021 by Lori Geurin

 “We’re simply listening to consumers, and these ingredients are not what people are looking for in their cereal today.”

 Personally, as a consumer and a mom to four kids, I’m looking for whole foods and more natural products.
 So to me, removing the artificial ingredients was a big plus.
-At our house, we don’t eat much cereal (lots of eggs, smoothies and oats, plus I rarely eat breakfast because I do the intermittent fasting thing nearly every day), but when I buy it I look for gluten-free options that are free from artificial colors and flavors.
+At our house, we don’t eat much cereal (lots of eggs, smoothies, and oats, plus I rarely eat breakfast because I do the intermittent fasting thing nearly every day).
+But when I buy it I look for gluten-free options that are free from artificial colors and flavors.

 General Mills explained they are bringing the artificial ingredients back due to an outcry from their fans.
 Apparently some customers complained they didn’t like the duller colors of the newer, naturally colored cereal and they wanted the brightly (though artificial) colored Trix back.

-While it’s true that people can choose to eat whatever they want, the way General Mills flip-flopped is so disturbing to me.
+While it’s true that people can choose to eat whatever they want, the way General Mills flip-flopped is disturbing to me.
 It seems they’re not concerned with the health of the very people who buy their cereal.